gryffyn/osiris/README.md

 ## Config File Example

-The configuration file is by default loaded from a file named `osiris.yml` the current user's configuration directory (`~/.config/osiris` on Linux).
+The configuration file is by default loaded from a file named `osiris.yml` (or `osiris.yaml`, or `osiris.toml`) in the current user's configuration directory (`~/.config/osiris` on Linux).
 The config file location can be overridden with the `-c` flag.

 ```yaml
 ---